Money and Equipment

 Most people avoid cumbersome equipment packs, due to the scorching weather and the predators that roam the barren wastes of Athas.
 Still, some items are vital for one's travels to such inhospitable lands.
 The contents of a few packs are listed here, suited to one's profession.

 Dune Trader's pack (8 cp).
-Includes a backpack, an abacus, a blanket, 3 flasks of water, a lamp, a flask of oil, a pouch, a sack, a merchant's tunic, and 2 ceramic vials.
+Includes a backpack, an abacus, a blanket, a lamp, a flask of oil, a pouch, a sack, a merchant's tunic, 2 ceramic vials, and two waterskins.

 Noble's pack (37 cp).
 Includes a chest, 2 cases for maps and scrolls, a set of fine clothes, a vial of ink, an ink pen, a lamp, 2 flasks of oil, 5 sheets of parchment, a vial of perfume, sealing wax, and soap.

 Nomad's pack (4 cp).
-Includes a blanket, a set of desert clothes, a fire kit, a small knife, a signal whistle, a two-person tent, and a waterskin.
+Includes a blanket, a set of desert clothes, a fire kit, a small knife, a signal whistle, a two-person tent, and two waterskins.